 Ages 11-14/Grades 6-8

 Edu-LARP is when we use a story as a backdrop and game mechanics to create a fun and exciting joint story, learning all of the science as we journey throughout the adventure.
-The students are responsible for the outcome of the story by doing the homework and other projects, making an impact by bringing peace to universe as future Jedi Knights.
-This particular game is a LARP style game where everything is very hands on.
-Even the story elements are things like properly learning lightsaber forms and combat.
-However, the entire time we “play the game” the adventurers are learning about The Law of Gravity, Newton's Laws of Motion, Thermodynamics, Work, Force, Planet Gravitation to name just a few.
-A full list of topics for the semester is sent upon enrollment in the class.
-In fact, it is how well the Padowans do on their homework, labs, and quizzes that earn the students experience points to help them level up and gain valuable power ups for the game.
-This will help them on their way to become a Jedi Knight.
+The students are responsible for the outcome of the story by doing the homework and other projects, making an impact on their growing a developing planets.
+However, the entire time we “play the game” the cadets are learning about Ecology, Natural Selection, Matter Structure/Function, Energy and the Laws of Thermodynamics, to name just a few (please see list of NGSS and the overall syllabus at the end).
+In fact, it is how well the cadets do on the homework, labs, and quizzes that earn the kids certain benefits for their planets to grow, develop, and become the new home for humanity!
+We discuss the evolution from Atoms, to Chemicals, to Compounds, to unicellular organisms, and so on, until we reach a sentient being and society living in and intricate biomes on their planets.
 All of these topics are integrated into the story to give greater meaning to the students.
-There will be different encounters and story elements that will bring up the topics of science to make their character grow.
-In the end the final project is a Padowan Journal.
-This is an account of the Science and the Story from the point of view of their Padowan.
-Each Student will present their favorite adventurers, what happened, and what was learned at the end of the course.
+There will be different encounters and story elements that will bring up the topics of science to make their planets flourish.
+In the end the final project is a brief history of your planet with both a visual and written portion.
+Then the vote to find our new home will begin!

 Here is an intro to the story we will be creating this year:

 After 20 years of teaching and developing these Edu-LARP curriculums, I have discovered that this method of teaching helps the students remember the details and have meaningful attachment to the material.
 There are no “random facts to be tested on.”
-All the information and science topics taught are important for them to succeed at the game and help their Padowan become a Hero.
-Thus, giving the Padowan a vested interest in learning the material, doing the work, and making memories about the science that are integrated into the memorable story we create together.
+All the information and science topics taught are important for them to succeed at the game and bring their planet to life.
+Thus, giving the cadet a vested interest in learning the material, doing the work, and making memories about the science that are integrated into the memorable story we create together.
 Think of it as a very long fable that is teaching the science in a very real and personal manner.